World Languages

 1 credit

 In this accelerated class, students further develop their fluency in reading, writing, speaking, and listening.
 Students in German III–Honors are expected to have a good level of conversational German, and classes are conducted primarily in German.
-Videos provide students with additional examples of authentic German in use.
+Audios and videos provide students with additional examples of authentic German in use.
 Students at this level read letters/emails and short articles, children’s stories, fairy tales, poetry, and short stories.
-By course completion, students can read and respond to letters and emails, write short compare-and-contrast essays, retell short stories and films using storyboards, respond to conversation prompts on a variety of topics in simulated telephone conversations, and give opinions on character motives in the stories they read.
+By course completion, students can read and respond to letters and emails, write short compare-and-contrast essays, retell short stories using storyboards, respond to conversation prompts on a variety of topics in simulated telephone conversations, and give opinions on character motives in the stories they read.
+At the end of this level, students will achieve a proficiency of intermediate low as defined by the American Council on the Teaching of Foreign Languages.

 *Prerequisite: German II and permission of the department